Charder devices used in research

 Tennis for Physical Health

-A study published in the Journal of Strength and Conditioning Research conducted in Australia examined if Cardio tennis was an effective stimulus for invoking sufficient cardiovascular and metabolic load to benefit health and fitness.
+A study published in the Journal of Strength and Conditioning Research examined if Cardio tennis was an effective stimulus for invoking sufficient cardiovascular and metabolic load to benefit health and fitness.

 Weight of subjects was measured using the Charder MS3200 Digital Scale